Cassandra Martyrs of Charity: Lay workers

 Aside from Fr.
 Westerndorp, Pastor Bunio, and the sisters, there were three lay workers among the group:

 Individuals honored at the Bantayog ng mga Bayani

-Inocencio Ipong of the Rural Missionaries of the Philippines (RMP) and Sisters Remedios Chuidian, Lourdes Conti, Mary Catherine Loreto, and Mary Virginia Gonzaga of the Religious of the Good Shepherd (RGS) were later nominated to be honored Bantayog ng mga Bayani, and their names are now engraved on the Bantayog's Wall of Remembrance.
+Inocencio Ipong of the Rural Missionaries of the Philippines (RMP) and Sisters Remedios Chuidian, Lourdes Conti, Mary Catherine Loreto, and Mary Virginia Gonzaga of the Religious of the Good Shepherd (RGS) were later nominated to be honored at the Bantayog ng mga Bayani, with the sisters honored in 1999, and Ipong honored in 2013.
+Their names are now engraved on the Bantayog's Wall of Remembrance.

+Also enshrined at the Bantayog is Ester Resabal-Kintanar, a teacher and activist who was also on board the M/V Doña Cassandra, but is generally not included as one of the Martyrs of Charity.
+She was honored in 2015.